Feature Feature Performance Best Practices Architecture ~5 min read

 Decrease the limit if it’s not stable enough (e.g. memory overuse, timeout observed on certain operations), or increase the limit if it’s very stable but you want it to go faster.
 What to tune?

-• Most cases, tuning the global source row limit (COCOINDEX_SOURCE_MAX_INFLIGHT_ROWS) will just work.
+• In most cases, tuning the global source row limit (COCOINDEX_SOURCE_MAX_INFLIGHT_ROWS) will just work.

 • Only start to touch more specific knobs when deemed necessary - usually only for some complex and unbalanced situations.